 And regardless of the product type, the process is always the same: “Wet, squeeze, bounce.”
 Kylie Jenner uses her Beautyblender a little extra wet and bounces it over her powder to set it in place and prevent it from going cakey (a trick she learnt from Dedivanovic).

-The Beautyblender’s unique shape isn’t just there to make it stand out from the sponge crowd, each end has its own purpose.
+The Beautyblender’s unique shape isn’t just there to make it stand out from the sponge crowd, as each end has its own purpose.
 “The pointed end is designed to cover blemishes, blend hard to reach places like around the nose and mouth and to apply product on the apples of the cheek.
 The base should be used for applying and blending product on larger areas of the face.
 It can also be used to apply powders for ‘baking’ and bronzing.”

 The newer Micro Mini (£16) is perfect for precision concealing, contouring and highlighting, says Elasmar.
 And the Bodyblender (£22) can be used to apply fake tan and shimmering body products to blend a seamless veil of tan or sheen to the skin.
 Use the same technique as your Beautyblender: Wet, squeeze and bounce.
 “Use the wider end to apply self-tanners, body bronzers and shimmer creams over legs, arms and torso,” advises Elasmar.
 “The smaller end can be used to create a sculpted look when layering self-tanner for defined abs or leg muscles or for applying shimmer onto the collar bones or down the centre of the legs.
 Finally, use the sides of the blender to diffuse any lines,” she says.

 How to Care for Your Beautyblender

 “Using liquid or solid Blendercleanser, swirl and compress a wet Beautyblender, working into a lather; repeat if necessary.
 Gently squeeze your Beautyblender and rinse again to remove any excess cleanser and water.
 Finally, squeeze away excess water with a towel, and set your Beautyblender out to dry completely in a clean, well-ventilated area and re-use.
 You can use the lid of the canister as a drying pedestal,” adds Elasmar.